Xeno69/Domination/co30_Domination.Altis/readme.txt

 3.99n
 - Changed: Draw MHQ 3D marker in every frame again
 - Fixed: Critical error (bonusVec script with DB crashes) and a faulty array of bonusVec positions when loading DB savefile (by Auge)
+- Fixed: Score was subtracted for parajumping from base/flag even if the player did not jump/closed the dialog

 3.99m
 - Fixed: Draw3D for other players in revive spectating was missing because of missing define